-Our dependence on this wired world is indulgent.
-We embrace its illusions of speed and progress with more data than we could ever consume, while clinging to our utility contracts.
-Switching allegiance to these monopolies is an infrequent occurrence.
-The physical wires tying us to these services are the city infrastructure we rely on for power and communication.
-Mostly hidden, in certain parts of New York City they run overground in the streetscape.
-Utility wires share their allotted space with the street trees that clean our air and help us breath.
-These pesky wires impede tree growth over decades in a marriage of inconvenience resulting in strangulation.
-Trimming crews perform seasonal ‘reduction’, enforcing 6 foot clearance rules, to prevent entanglements getting out of hand.
-Squabbling like siblings, ungrateful but codependent, still demanding attention while silent, they perform their own invented ritual, a kind of shadow dance in the sky.
-Once we look up from our devices we might take notice.
+Our dependence on the wired world is indulgent.
+We embrace illusions of speed and progress with more data than we could ever consume, provided by faceless monopolies.
+The physical wires tying us to these services are the city infrastructure we rely on for power and communication, considered primary needs of life.
+Mostly hidden underground, in certain parts of New York City they run overhead in the streetscape.
+Utility wires share their allotted space with the street trees that clean the air we breathe.
+These pesky wires impede tree growth over decades in a marriage of inconvenience resulting in elaborate entanglements.
+Trimming crews are dispatched to perform a utilitarian form of topiary called ‘reduction’, whenever a situation gets out of hand.
+Squabbling like siblings, ungrateful but codependent, demanding attention while silent, these trees and wires perform their own invented ritual, a shadow dance in the sky.